The NFL is continuing its return to normalcy.

 Do NFL stadiums require proof of vaccination?

-Only a handful of NFL teams require proof of vaccination for entry into their stadiums.
+In 2021, only a handful of NFL teams required proof of vaccination for entry into their stadiums.
+That included, in some form, the Buffalo Bills, Seattle Seahawks, New Orleans Saints and Las Vegas Raiders.